digitaljoni/digitaljoni-hugo/content/blog/oop-in-dart-dbz-edition.md

 type = "post"

 +++
-The following slide was part of my talk last March 2020 which gives a fun look at object-oriented programming in Dart.
+The following slide was part of my talk last February 2020 which gives a fun look at object-oriented programming in Dart.
 I used familiar anime characters to make it easy enough for beginners to understand and to be clear enough to illustrate objects in Dart language.

 {{< slideshare id="GuVnMI18tDUKl7" >}}